10 Great Movies in German: Learn German Through Video

 Don’t watch dubbed versions of films.
 This won’t help you!

-If you want to watch German films with English subtitles, we recommend signing up to a streaming service like Amazon Prime or Netflix.
+If you want to watch German films with English subtitles, we recommend signing up for a streaming service like Netflix.

-If you download films via other sites, you are not guaranteed good quality of the ability to switch on English subtitles.
+If you download films via other sites, you are not guaranteed good quality or the ability to switch on English subtitles.